Sarah Atkinson Counselling

-From the beginning of 2019 my partner and I are and our new baby have been living in remote Arnhem Land (where we welcomed our little girl too!), learning from and with Yolŋu people on Yolŋu land.
+For the last three years my partner and I have been living in remote Arnhem Land (where we welcomed our little girl too!), learning from and with Yolŋu people on Yolŋu land.
 This is where I have commenced my independent online counselling/supervision service.
-Please do make contact if you would like to meet, but to let you know that my times are limited as our baby keeps me busy!
-Come mid-late 2021, I will have more capacity to offer appointments.
+Unfortunately I am now not able to take on new referrals due to being a full time mum and part time worker (online and locally).
 Please do email me for recommendations of other therapists offering a similar service.

 I am alert and attuned to the individual experience of the people I meet and their unique set of circumstances.